alexa/ask-sdk-controls/doc/userGuide.md

     Note that the validation function takes the `ListControl` state object as a parameter.
     This function is only called once `state.value` has been populated.
-A general rule of all library controls is that `state.value` contains the "working value" even if that "working value" doesn't pass validation or other tests.
+A general rule of all built-in controls is that `state.value` contains the "working value" even if that "working value" doesn't pass validation or other tests.
 Parent controls can test if the working value is ready for use by calling `control.isReady()`.